bellabf/hypertumor/README.md

  * Re-write report for clarity
  * Optmize the code by removing the plotting
  * Keep track of all parameters evolution and time of converge by putting everthing on a df
- * Compare parameters values and to see if there is actually two optimal solutions to this problems
+ * Compare parameters values and to see if there is actually two optimal solutions to this
  * Fix borders to not allow changes in value (=no cancer allow on the perimeter)